 After breakfast the transfer leaves early for Windhoek (a 6 hour commute) arriving at Windhoek International Airport in time for flights leaving after 3pm.

 Eight days riding between 20 and 50 km per day including all paces; maximum six hours per day; plenty of uneven, challenging ground.

 Full board throughout

 What does the ride cost?

 All our Challenge Rides require a registration fee.
 This £300 fee is needed to secure your place on the trip and is non-refundable if for any reason you are unable to participate.
-Challengers are encouraged to fundraise to pay for their trip.
-The cost per participant is £3950 (excludes £300 and flights) plus a minimum donation to BHS Welfare of £500.
+The cost per participant is £4300 (excludes £300 and flights) plus a minimum donation to BHS Welfare of £700.
 The flight cost will be approximately £950.

-Now you’ve read about the Namib Desert Ride, we’re sure you’ll want to know how to raise the money to get there.
+Now you’ve read about the Namibia Ride, we’re sure you’ll want to know how to raise the money to get there.
 We’ve put together a list of fundraising tips to help you on your way.